mbest/knockout-deferred-updates/README.md

 * **Control when updates occur.** By default, deferred updates occur in a `setTimeout` callback.
 But the user can make updates happen earlier:
    * *Access a computed observable to update it.* A computed observable whose dependencies have changed is marked as *dirty* until it is updated.
 Accessing a *dirty* computed observable will cause it to update first.
    * *Use `processImmediate` to wrap data changes.* Before it returns, `processImmediate` performs any deferred updates that were triggered by the data changes.
-   * *Use the `processDeferredBindingUpdates` functions to update.* This plugin also defers UI updates since they use the same update system.
-If you have code that accesses the DOM directly and you’ve made data changes that will trigger in a UI update, you’ll want to update the UI first.
+   * *Use the `processDeferredBindingUpdates` functions to update bindings.* This plugin also defers UI updates since they use the same update system.
+If you have code that accesses the DOM directly and you’ve made data changes that will trigger a UI update, you’ll want to update the UI first.
 (See *Notes* below).
    * *Include `setImmediate` for faster updates.* This plugin will use [setImmediate](https://github.com/NobleJS/setImmediate), if available, which enables updates to run without the minimum delay enforced by `setTimeout` (4 ms on modern browsers, 10-15 ms on older browsers).

 ##### Examples